Image Types¶

 An optional root filesystem image associated with a kernel and initrd.
 The use case for this component image type is highly customizable.
 Many different deployment strategies are possible.
 For further details refer to: Build KIS Image (Kernel, Initrd, System)

 KIWI NG execution results in an appliance image after a successful run of kiwi-ng system build or kiwi-ng system create command.
-The result is the image binary in addition a couple of metadata files that can be handy to describe or identify the resulting image.
-The output files follow this naming convention:
+The result is the image binary plus some additional metadata files which are needed for image deployment and/or exists for informative reasons.
+By default the output files follow this naming convention:

 <image-name>.<arch>-<version>.<extension>